debops/debops/docs/ansible/roles/mailman/defaults-detailed.rst

   features.

 ``separator``
   Optional, boolean.
-If defined and ``True``, the secion will have an additional empty line before it for cosmetic reasons.
+If defined and ``True``, the section will have an additional empty line before it for cosmetic reasons.

 ``comment``